anokic/Desert-Website/README.md

 I made custom video controls for the video with **JavaScript** and static 3D slider with vanilla **JavaScript**

 Design was made by https://dribbble.com/shots/7147835-GOTOEGYPT-Travel-Landing-Page all thanks go design creator.
 A beautiful masterpeace.

-Its still in progress.
-Only made for desktop.

 ![Website image](https://i.imgur.com/hIh9fEZ.jpg)